 How do I know if my device has been recalled?

-Search the International Medical Device Database to see if the device has been recalled.
+Search the International Medical Devices Database to see if the device has been recalled.
 Remember that this database does not contain information from every country.
 To find out which countries it includes, check here.
 Even if your country is not listed, you might be able to see if the device in question was distributed there at some point.

 If you want country-specific information, you should contact your local regulator using WHO’s medical device atlas.
 We have provided a list of agencies below as well.